Mohsinech/10-js-project-op/README.md

 ### About the Project:
 This project is aimed at gaining a foundational understanding of JavaScript operators through practical implementation.
 It serves as a learning exercise and a stepping stone towards more complex JavaScript applications.

+### Viewing the Project:
+To view the project, download the ZIP file or clone it using Git in your preferred IDE or code editor.
+Open the index.html file in your web browser to see the project in action.